 The Longer Orange 10 is the entry-level 3D printer in the Orange lineup and sits below the Orange 30 and Orange 4K in both price and features.
 It’s available from the Longer site for $139, a surprisingly-low price that is around the cheapest I’ve seen a 3D printer of any kind for sale.

 After testing the Orange 10, I’m left with more questions than answers as to who this printer is marketed towards.
 It uses an RGB masking LCD that defaults to a slow per-layer cure time as well as a small build volume.
-Importantly, it also has a pixel resolution that is over 50% larger than the Creality LD-002R, a comparable printer in price and size, resulting in lower resolution prints and pronounced stepping on shallow curves.
+Importantly, it also has a pixel resolution that is over 50% larger than the Creality LD-002R, a comparable printer in price and size, resulting in lower resolution prints and pronounced stepping on shallow curves that leave this unable to compete with the best 3D printers.

 Longer Orange 10 Specifications